giacomobartoli/vision-kit/core50_utils/README.md

 **6** - Configure your neural network for Object Detection

-In order to run the training phase, TF obj detection need to configured through one of [these files](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs).
+In order to run the training phase, TF obj detection needs to configured through one of [these files](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs).
 Thus, select your configuration depending on your task/system and the edit the following strings:

 	num_classes: 50